ethanptruong/cse15l-lab-report/LabReport1.md

 >because I used lecture1 as the argument.

 > I lastly used the file path to the en-us.txt file as an argument for ls as
 > seen on line 11.
-The computer then printed the relative? file path to the
+The computer then printed the file path to the terminal.
+> This is an error because the ls command should have printed the files or
-> terminal
+> directories.

 #this is cat in al its entirety
 ```